 Submitted by Cath, Travel Around Ireland

-A great city to visit with young children in Europe is Dublin, the capital of Ireland.
+A great city to visit with young children in Europe in Dublin, the capital of Ireland and the perfect place to add to your Ireland bucket list.
 The city centre is not too big and the main shopping streets are wide and fully pedestrianized after 9am, making them very stroller and toddler-friendly.

 There are two great parks to visit with kids, St. Stephens Green and the Phoenix Park.
 St. Stephens Green has a lake, gardens, and a newly renovated playground, while the Phoenix Park is where Dublin Zoo is located and where, if you are lucky, you could spot the herds of deer.
 Both can be reached via public transport or on the city sightseeing buses.